BlakeDarrow/DarrowRecipes/source/sphinx/EasyExport.rst

 -----------

 * If you are using the prompted exporter, don't worry about filling out the name in Blenders exporter.
 This tool will automatically use the name of your selected mesh.
-* If you are using the promptless method, there is no worry about accidentally effecting your export name, everything happens behind the scenes.
+* If you are using the *"Direct Export"* method, there is no worry about accidentally effecting your export name, everything happens behind the scenes.

 | **Prefix and suffix naming.**
 | Looking for different naming conventions?
 Try using the "Prefix" and "Suffix" options.
 These custom options include settings like mesh export counting and custom prefix words, like "assets".